Classification of Rauzy classes in the moduli space of quadratic differentials

 \begin{Example} Let us consider the generalized permutation $\pi=\left(\begin{smallmatrix} 1 & 2 & 3 & 4 & 3\\ 2 & 4 & 5 & 5 & 1 \end{smallmatrix}\right)$.
 We have

 and

 \end{Example}

-\begin{defs} A \emph{Rauzy class} is a minimal subset of reduced generalized permutations (or permutations) which is invariant be the combinatorial Rauzy maps $\mathcal{R}_0,\mathcal{R}_1$.
-A \emph{Rauzy diagram} is the oriented graph whose vertices are the set of elements of a Rauzy class, and whose edges correspond to the transformations $\mathcal{R}_0$ and $\mathcal{R}_1$. \end{defs} \begin{remark} In this paper, we will speak only of Rauzy class of \emph{irreducible} permutations or generalized permutations (see a definition of irreducible in the next section). \end{remark}
+\begin{defs} A \emph{Rauzy class} is a minimal subset of reduced generalized permutations (or permutations) which is invariant by the combinatorial Rauzy maps $\mathcal{R}_0,\mathcal{R}_1$.
+A \emph{Rauzy diagram} is the oriented graph whose vertices are the set of elements of a Rauzy class, and whose edges correspond to the transformations $\mathcal{R}_0$ and $\mathcal{R}_1$. \end{defs} \begin{remark} In this paper, we will speak only of Rauzy class of \emph{irreducible} permutations or generalized permutations (see Definition~\ref{susp:irr} in the next paragraph, and the discussion that follows about irreducibility). \end{remark}